cnabio/cnab-spec/101-bundle-json.md

 Each action is accompanied by a description, which contains the following fields:

 - `modifies`: Indicates whether the given action will _modify resources_ in any way.
+If not provided, it will be assumed `false`.
 - `description`: A human readable description of the action (OPTIONAL)
 - `stateless`: The action does not act on a claim, and does not require credentials.
 This is useful for exposing dry-run actions, printing documentation, etc. (OPTIONAL)